vamontchik/Almost-Spotify/README.md

 updated, it is possible to crash the program!
-If one is to type in a value into the song position slider's text field, not only will the values you type in not be visible and a simple moving cursor will be the only indicator of you even doing anything, but you can also **crash the program if you type in too many values**.
-If you really need to type in a value for the position slider, pause the song, then type it in, and then unpause the song to hear it at that location.
+If one is to type in a value into the song position slider's text field, not only will the values you type in not be visible and a simple moving cursor will be the only indicator of you even doing anything, but you will also **crash the program if you type in too many values**.